mrdrewvo/pe-projects/daily-journal.md

 ---

+## WED 2022.12.01

+* learned about what PHP is for the first time!
+* sad to see my site wasn't made with reset.css so my original formatting didn't work haha

 ## SUN 2022.11.20

 * Yesterday, learned about CSS positioning properties and started drawing boxes for the super responsive layout challenge